8 Tips for Managing Remote International Employees

 Remote employment can be beneficial for both businesses and workers, but it also presents a set of unique challenges.
 Almost every industry has experienced a recent surge in remote work, quickly becoming the norm for international employees.

 There are a few ways you can ensure your employees are as productive as possible while telecommuting.
-The following eight tips will help you manage your team and make the most of your remote virtual assistants.
+The following eight tips will help you manage your team and make the most of your remote virtual assistant.

 1. Set clear expectations